NeDS-Lab/mjqm-simulator/docs/structure.md

 - `libs/simulator/`: Contains the actual simulator code and its settings loader.
     For a cleaner organization, the loaders for distributions and policies are separated.
 - `libs/utils/`: Contains some quick header-only utilities.
+- `scripts/`: Contains some scripts for solving small tasks running the project.
+    - `convert_conf.py`: Converts the configuration files from the two-file logic to the TOML format.
+    - `ensure_same_results.py`: Checks if the results of two simulations are the same.
 - `test/expected/`: Contains the expected output files for the tests.